zschaeffer/dsp/04-set_up_repo.md

 Before you start, please take 15 minutes to [Try Git](https://try.github.io/levels/1/challenges/1).
 It does a great job at explaining the basic concepts, which we will be using for this part of the pre-work.

-#### Git and GitHub

-Let's clear up something first.

-**Git** is a system for version control.
-It runs at the command line on your local machine and allows you to keep track of your files and modifications in a "repository".

-**GitHub** is a website that allows you to upload your git respositories online.
-It allows you to have a backup of your files, has a visual interface to navigate your repos, and it allows other people (us!) to be able to view your repos.

 ## Step 1: Sign up for GitHub

 You will need a GitHub account.